dpmerrell/yahtzee/README.md

 # yahtzee
 A Yahtzee-solving python package and command line tool.

 The algorithm is mathematically guaranteed to have the best strategy.
-That is, it maximizes expected score.
+That is, it maximizes expected score for a single game of Yahtzee.

+The command line tool (`play_yahtzee`) guides you through a game and advises you on the best moves to make.

+The algorithm assumes "vanilla" rules.
+It attains an average score of ~230 points.

 ## Installation